-Below I have shared images denoting the situations of that game for explaining you each conditions in a simple way.
+Below I have shared images denoting the situations of that game for explaining each condition in a simple way.
 Hope you will enjoy learning!

 #1.
-Pawn going to capture opponent’s pawn must be on its fifth rank- Explanation
+Pawn going to capture the opponent’s pawn must be on its fifth rank- Explanation

-Similarly if it the black’s pawn that is going to capture by en passant then it has to be on its 5th rank.
+Similarly, if it is the black’s pawn that is going to capture by en passant then it has to be on its 5th rank.
 So don’t get confused.

 #2.
-Only applicable when opponent’s pawn moves two steps in adjacent file- Explanation
+Only applicable when the opponent’s pawn moves two steps in an adjacent file- Explanation